 I did the Mt Fuji climb in August 2018, so I imagine the 2019 costs will not be much different.

-Is it safe to climb Mt Fuji alone?
+Is it safe to climb Mt Fuji alone without a tour?

 I was a solo hiker when climbing Mt Fuji, and I felt totally fine about it.

 There were enough people on the trail at any given time that I also never truly felt alone.